akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/wifi-aware.md

 interfaces and packages.

-Follow the Wi-Fi HIDL to employ the Wi-Fi Aware feature: hardware/interfaces/wifi/1.2.
+Follow the Wi-Fi HIDL to employ the Wi-Fi Aware feature: hardware/interfaces/wifi/1.2 or higher.
 The Wi-Fi Aware HAL surface is very large; the [hardware/interfaces/wifi/1.2/README-NAN.md](https://android.googlesource.com/platform/hardware/interfaces/+/master/wifi/1.2/README-NAN.md){: .external}
 file describes the subset that is currently in use by the framework.